JohnSnowLabs/spark-nlp/docs/_posts/Ahmetemintek/2022-07-06-umls_clinical_drugs_mapper_en_3_0.md

                                                   chunkerMapper))

-val data = Seq("She was immediately given hydrogen peroxide 30 mg, and has been advised Neosporin Cream for 5 days.
+val test_data = Seq("She was immediately given hydrogen peroxide 30 mg, and has been advised Neosporin Cream for 5 days.
 She has a history of taking magnesium hydroxide 100mg/1ml and metformin 1000 mg.").toDF("text")

-val result = pipeline.fit(data).transform(data)
+val result = pipeline.fit(test_data).transform(test_data)
 ```
 </div>